shedskin/shedskin/doc/README.rst

 **Debian**

 To install the **Debian** package, simply download and install it using your package manager.
-Make sure the following packages are installed:
+Make sure the following packages are installed (at least version 4.2 of g++):

 ``sudo apt-get install g++ libpcre3-dev libgc-dev python-dev``

 **RPM**

 To install the **RPM** package, simply download and install it using your package manager.
-Make sure the following packages are installed:
+Make sure the following packages are installed (at least version 4.2 of g++):

 ``sudo yum install gcc-c++ pcre-devel gc-devel python-devel``